- Coronavirus (COVID-19)

 Congratulations on the birth of your baby.

-Birth registrations are currently taking place at Chelsea Old Town Hall by appointment only and measures are in place to ensure your safety.
+The Register Office will remain open for birth registration appointments at Chelsea Old Town Hall by appointment only.
+Social distancing and additional measures are in place to ensure your safety.

 Who should attend the appointment?

-- Make every effort you can to not bring your baby with you.
+Make every effort you can to not bring your baby with you.
 If this is impossible, consider whether the registration can wait a bit longer.
+You must wear a face covering unless you are exempt.

 You must not come to Chelsea Old Town Hall if you have symptoms of the Coronavirus or you have been in close contact with someone who has symptoms, or if your household is isolating.